cpeditor/cpeditor.github.io/content/docs/preferences/appearance/_index.md

 The opacity of the main window.

+### Message Color

+The text color of the displayed warning messages and error messages.

 ### Test Case Maximum Height

 The maximum height of a test case before the scrollbar occurs.